MangeshAuti/CozyHomes/README.md

 # CozyHomes
+# About Project

+CozyHomes is rental home web portal where Property Owners and Tenants can exchange information quickly,effectively and inexpensively.Owners can publish and manage their property online and home seeker can grab it without hassle by sitting at remote location.

+# Compilation and Run the project
 Before Compile code ,do follwing steps.
 1:Change email credential in email-settings.xml file.(username & password)
 2:Install Mysql database in your system (username=root password=root)& create "cozyhomes" database only.table will be auto create.